rodrigo-cl-porto/User-Defined-Functions/README.md

 #### Return Value

-Returns a number representing the total seconds (can be fractional) between `datetimeToConvert` and the Unix epoch (1970-01-01 00:00:00).
+Converts `datetime` to Unixtime, which consists of a number representing the total seconds between `datetimeToConvert` and the Unix epoch (1970-01-01 00:00:00).
 Values are negative for datetimes before the epoch.

 #### Remarks